Sanglorian/orcus/Orcus Classes and Powers - current.md

 * The animal companion is a bright, sensitive animal, but nonetheless has animal-level intelligence.

 #### Favored Terrain
-After spending a week or more in a particular terrain, you can set it as your favored terrain.
+After spending a week or more in a particular terrain, you can set it as your Favored Terrain.
+After spending a week or more in a different terrain, you can change your Favored Terrain.

-**Arctic:** You gain the Ice Stride feature and a +2 bonus to Endure.
+* **Arctic:** You gain the Ice Stride feature and a +2 bonus to Endure.
-**Forest or Heath:** You gain the Woodland Stride feature and a +2 bonus to Nature.
+* **Forest or Heath:** You gain the Woodland Stride feature and a +2 bonus to Nature.
-**Marshes:** You gain the Swamp Stride feature and a +2 bonus to Athletics.
+* **Marshes:** You gain the Swamp Stride feature and a +2 bonus to Athletics.
-**Underground or Mountains:** You gain the Stone Stride feature and a +2 bonus to Dungeoneering.
+* **Underground or Mountains:** You gain the Stone Stride feature and a +2 bonus to Dungeoneering.

 ### Talents
 Choose one at character creation.
 Note that rampage powers do not necessarily have to target the creature that you hit with the attack that triggered the rampage power.